Reading fatal stabbings being treated as terrorist incident - police say

 Police at the Abbey gateway of Forbury Gardens in Reading town centre following a multiple stabbing attack in the gardens.
 Photograph: Jonathan Brady/PA Wire

-“Deputy Assistant Commissioner Dean Haydon, senior national coordinator for the Counter Terrorism Policing (CTP) network, has this morning declared the incident a terrorist incident,” Thames Valley police said in a statement, adding that CTP South East will taking over the investigation.

-Three people died and another three were seriously injured after multiple stabbings at a park in Reading.
+The murder of three people in a Reading park in the UK has been declared a terrorist attack.

-The attack took place at about 7pm in Forbury Gardens in the town centre.
+The incident, which took place at 7pm on Saturday in Forbury Gardens in the town centre, also left another three people seriously injured.

 At least two casualties are being treated in the emergency department of the Royal Berkshire Hospital, a spokeswoman said.

+All roads surrounding Forbury Gardens - which is a short walk from the train station - remained cordoned off.

+Blue and white tents have been erected next to the walls of the park, with officers patrolling a cordon.

-Personal trainer Lawrence Wort, 20, who said he was 10 metres from the attack, told PA: “The park was pretty full, a lot of people sat around drinking with friends, when one lone person walked through, suddenly shouted some unintelligible words and went around a large group of around 10, trying to stab them.
+Personal trainer Lawrence Wort (20), who said he was around 10 metres from the attack, told PA on Saturday night: “The park was pretty full, a lot of people sat around drinking with friends, when one lone person walked through, suddenly shouted some unintelligible words and went around a large group of around 10, trying to stab them.

 “He stabbed three of them, severely in the neck, and under the arms, and then turned and started running towards me, and we turned and started running.